-CURRICULUM Goal needs to be to input data once (Curricunet) then from there upload to COCI (once it is available) for state approval and then transfer to PeopleSoft once approved (system of record) to eliminate multiple manual entry PeopleSoft contains the official data about curriculum in order to schedule classes. sorredule diasses.
-Develop programming to allow PeopleSoft and CurricuNet to share curricular data When COCI mass upload becomes available (development is in progress) use it to upload all curriculum from CurricuNet for approval Use CurricuNet to generate Board agenda items for curriculum (see Gap Recommendation 11) Evaluate the costs/benefits of producing a single catalog (see Gap Recommendation 3) Annually update the Process Flows and review the process with campus staff; develop any needed faculty and staff training (see Gap Recommendation 8) DSPS Considerable invalencementation of AIMA Sixtein wide in a Complete the implementation of AIM District-wide in a consistent manner to eliminate the use of Paper Files/Excel/Access/Microsoft Forms/Dropbox and other tools using a common set of forms and integrating directly with PeopleSoft.
-Fully leverage the functions of AIM. (soo Can Basammandation 6 9, 11) (see Gap Recommendation 6 & 11) Select and implement a digital imaging system or use AIM to store DSPS documents (See Gap Recommendation 11) Consider use of SAM District-wide for accommodation requests (if AIM does not provide this functionality) requests (il Alivi does flot provide tills functionality) EOPS/CALWORKS/CARE Develop an online application that directly interfaces with PeopleSoft to store the data Clearly define roles for maintaining student groups to ensure lists are regularly maintained and accurate; assign specific positions to maintain the lists (see Gap Recommendation 10)
+CURRICULUM Goal needs to be to input data once (Curricunet) then from there upload to COCI (once it is available) for state approval and then transfer to PeopleSoft once approved (system of record) to eliminate multiple manual entry PeopleSoft contains the official data about curriculum in order to schedule classes.
+Develop programming to allow PeopleSoft and CurricuNet to share curricular data When COCI mass upload becomes available (development is in progress) use it to upload all curriculum from CurricuNet for approval Use CurricuNet to generate Board agenda items for curriculum (see Gap Recommendation 11) Evaluate the costs/benefits of producing a single catalog (see Gan Recommendation 3) Annually undate the Process Flows and review the process with compute staff: develop any needed faculty and staff training (see Can Recommendation 8) training (see Gap Recommendation 8) Complete the implementation of AINA District wide in a complete the implementation of Aim District-wide in a Elles (Excel/Access (Microsoft Forms (Drophox and other tools using a common set of forms and integrating directly with DeepleSoft.
+Fully lowerage the functions of AIM with Peopleson.
+Fully leverage the functions of Allvi. (and Can Decommandation (9, 11) (see Gap Recommendation 6 & 11) stere DCDS documents (See Can Recommendation 11) Consider use of SAM District wide for assembledation consider use of SAM District-while for accommodation requests (if Ally does not provide this functionality) EURS/CALWUKKS/CAKE Develop an online EUPS/Calvvorks/CARE application that airectly interfaces with PeopleSoft to store the data (see Gap Recommendation 11) Clearly define roles for maintaining student groups to ensure lists are regularly maintained and accurate; assign specific positions to maintain the lists (see Gap